Laakeri/PACE2017-min-fill/README.md

 [6] Fomin, Fedor V., Dieter Kratsch, and Ioan Todinca.
 "Exact (exponential) algorithms for treewidth and minimum fill-in."
 International Colloquium on Automata, Languages, and Programming.
 Springer Berlin Heidelberg, 2004.

+[7] Fomin, Fedor, and Yngve Villanger.
+"Treewidth computation and extremal combinatorics."
+Automata, Languages and Programming (2008): 210-221.

-[7] Natanzon, Assaf, Ron Shamir, and Roded Sharan.
+[8] Natanzon, Assaf, Ron Shamir, and Roded Sharan.
 "A polynomial approximation algorithm for the minimum fill-in problem."
 SIAM Journal on Computing 30.4 (2000): 1067-1079.

-[8] Tarjan, Robert E. "Decomposition by clique separators."
+[9] Tarjan, Robert E. "Decomposition by clique separators."
 Discrete mathematics 55.2 (1985): 221-232.

-[9] Tarjan, Robert E., and Mihalis Yannakakis.
+[10] Tarjan, Robert E., and Mihalis Yannakakis.
 "Simple linear-time algorithms to test chordality of graphs, test acyclicity of hypergraphs, and selectively reduce acyclic hypergraphs."
 SIAM Journal on computing 13.3 (1984): 566-579.